home-assistant/home-assistant.io/source/hassio/installation.markdown

 While Home Assistant Supervised can be run on practically any Linux systems, the Home Assistant project limits support for this installation method.

-Only the use of Debian or Ubuntu is supported.
+Only the use of Debian (including Raspbian) or Ubuntu is supported.
 Other Linux-based system may work but is not part of our testing and thus not supported.

 Furthermore, if you choose to run Home Assistant Supervised, the operating